 Want to send that incoming phone call directly to voicemail?
 Can’t take a call at the moment and would rather deal with it later?
 Maybe it’s just a number you don’t recognize and you’d rather wait to see if someone leaves a message before determining if it’s worth dealing with.
-Regardless, it’s really easy to send any call to voice mail on the iPhone, even though there’s no obvious option to do it directly on the screen when a call comes in.
-Here is what you’ll want to do:
+Regardless, it’s really easy to send any call to your voice mail box on the iPhone, even though there’s no obvious option to do it directly on the screen when a call comes in.

 - With an incoming phone call, quickly double-tap the top power button to send the call to voicemail

-The power button is located at the top of the iPhone, regardless of the model (it’s the same one you use to turn off / sleep the iPhone display, sometimes called the “sleep / wake button”):
+The power button is the actual hardware button located at the top of the iPhone, regardless of the model (it’s the same one you use to turn off / sleep the iPhone display, sometimes called the “sleep / wake button”):

 That’s all there is to it.
 As soon as the double-tap has been registered, the call will send to voicemail instantly.
 If you manage to do it fast enough, the caller won’t even hear a ring and it will go straight to voicemail, much like the effect of having a phone turned off or if it’s out of a service area.